Goliaten/rebuild-world-scrapper/characters/Akira.md

 - Is a normal human[^1]
 - Survived through 3 monster attacks on the city.
 Hid through the first 2 attacks, letting other people get eaten.[^6]
 - During 3rd monster attack on the city, he killed a small dog monster by a chance using a pistol, almost losing his arm off when it died.[^7]
+- Decided to become a hunter after surviving 3rd monster attack on city

 [^1]: [[Chapter 1, Akira and Alpha#^502ba1]]